Natounet/RustLeak/readme.md

 - **\`rustleak-server\`**: The custom DNS server that processes data through DNS queries.
 - **\`rustleak-client\`**: The client tool to send or receive data using the server.

+# WIP
+Actually, the programs only work and is parametred to work in a local environment.
+An update will be pushed to work in remote.

 ---

 ## **Features**